 National Pretzel Day Deals

 If all this pretzel talk is making you hungry, don’t worry.
 You can celebrate National Pretzel Day with some tasty pretzel deals and freebies:

 Auntie Annie’s is offering a free Original or Cinnamon Sugar pretzel, but only if you have their Pretzel Perks mobile app.
 Download the app today before 11:59 p.m.
 EST for a free pretzel offer good through Sunday, April 30.
-If you don’t want another app, download a BOGO coupon instead.
-Click here for the coupon, which is good April 26-April 30.
+If you don’t want another app, download a BOGO coupon from their website that is good April 26-April 30.

 Wetzel’s Pretzels is offering a free original pretzel on April 26 for National

 Pretzel Wetzel Day.
 You’ll need the Wetzel’s Pretzel’s App to get the offer, which you can then redeem anytime through Monday, May 1st.
 Click here for more details.